 Maximum 500 words – hyphenated compounds count as just one word.

-The first prize is $500, winner will be announced Wednesday 26 September.
+The first prize is $500.
+Winner will be announced on Wednesday 22 April.

 - Jacqueline Trott